ispras/dedoc/docs/source/getting_started/usage.rst

 Run the whole pipeline
 ----------------------

-For running the whole pipeline with all readers, metadata and structure extractors, structure constructors, one may use manager class.
+For running the whole pipeline with all readers, metadata and structure extractors, structure constructors, one may use manager class (see :ref:`dedoc_manager` for more details).

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python
-    :lines: 125-133
+    :lines: 125-131

 Manager allows to run workflow (see :ref:`dedoc_workflow`) for a file of any format supported by dedoc (see :ref:`table_formats`).
-One can also make a custom `config` and `manager_config` for more flexible usage of the library.
+One can also make a custom `config` and `manager_config` (parameters of the manager constructor) for more flexible usage of the library.